 Prepare an Outline

 Prepare a rough draft outline to keep you on track.
-You can type in ideas, copy and paste information or quotes in your rough draft.
+You can type in ideas, copy and paste information, or insert quotes in your rough draft.
 This keeps you on track with your thesis.
 Remember to include source information and indicate quotes so you do not plagiarize by accident.

 Although the introduction is the first paragraph, some suggest you write it last.
-That way, by the time you have your paper written, it guides you to your introduction.
+That way, by the time you have your paper written, it can guide you to what you should include in your introduction.

 Write Your Paper